 Cotton rugs are an affordable, durable, and environmentally friendly option.
 Active family rooms and informal gathering spaces are where cotton shines.
 If you keep an active household or worry about spills and accidents, a professional rug cleaner only charges around $4-$7 per square foot on a cotton rug.

-Moreover, any worrying stains will be offset by the cost since they'll be much less costly than other durable natural fibers, like wool.
-It's a sound material and thus a sound purchase in your home.
+Moreover, any worrying stains will be offset by the cost since they'll be much less expensive than other durable natural fibers, like wool.
+It's a sound material and thus a sound purchase for your home.
 Not to mention, because cotton holds dye so successfully, rug designs can be intricate and vibrant all at an affordable price.

 Nylon is considered the most durable of synthetic carpet fibers.
 And unlike natural fibers, nylon rugs will hold their texture and sport uniform coloring over a long period of use.
 There is a trade-off, however; nylon rugs won't feel as great underfoot as a natural fiber would.
 But when placed in busy areas of your home like hallways, playrooms, and stairs, choosing a nylon rug becomes a sound addition to your home.
 Why spend big bucks for a hand-knotted wool rug to place in a playroom and watch it (and your money) go to rack and ruin much too soon?